jdittrich/userNeedResearchBook/text/dataAnalysis.md

 #### Name Commonalities

-You may have some data you assume to encompass a common theme but you are unsure about .
-In this case just give that group of data a preliminary title.
-A group name, even if it is not an insight, will make dealing with the data easier since it gives your data some structure.
+You may have some data you assume to encompass a common theme, but you are unsure about the nature of the theme.
+In this case, just give that group of data a preliminary title.
+A group name, even if it does not state an insight, will make dealing with the data easier, since it gives your data some structure.

-As you gather other data that falls under that (yet vague) category you may be able to formulate and insight you gain about the underlying data.
+As you gather other data that falls under that (yet vague) category, you may be able to improve the theme and its title.

 > - Inspiration
 >     - I try to get new ideas by looking at google images